 Written procurement policy should be available for review and all contracts should be in writing.
+A disposition checklist must be completed for purchases made through the grant.

 Procurement History Records

 Procurement history records must include the rationale for the method of procurement used, selection of contract type, contractor selection/rejection, and basis for contract price.